raffaelespazzoli/backstage-demo/README.md

 ## Demo preparation

 This demo is based on GitHub.
+Create an github org that you'll use with this demo and add a couple of teams.
 It requires some manual preparation steps for tasks that do not seem automate-able on GitHub (at least i was no able to automate them).

 1. create a new organization or reuse an existing one.